mfelleisen/Fall19-Fundamentals-I/README.md

 Fall19-Funamentals-I
 ====================

-- private ~~ the PNGs for the GUI, the sample MP3s, and a sample app
+- private ~~ the PNGs for the GUI, the sample MP3s, and a sample app;ication
 - scribblings ~~ documentation